Image:Shadowplay by barnabywasson

 - share with parents links to good sources of supply - including local bookshops with good knowledge and stock of children's literature, and useful websites with recommendations and reviews of books.

-Set up a Parent Library in your school, and include books for parents about reading.
+Set up a Parent Library in your school which included books and brochures for parents about reading.
 Promote these to parents.

 - Jennings, P.(2003).
 The reading bug, and how you can help your child catch it.
 Penguin.